MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Import-Module.md

 ```

 ### -Global
-Imports modules into the global session state so they are available to all commands in the session.
+Indicates that this cmdlet imports modules into the global session state so they are available to all commands in the session.
 By default, the commands in a module, including commands from nested modules, are imported into the caller's session state.
 To restrict the commands that a module exports, use an Export-ModuleMember command in the script module.